Arity: n-ary

-From a mathematical point of view, a function of n arguments can always be considered as a function of one single argument which is an element of some product space.
+From a mathematical point of view, a function of n arguments can always be considered as a function of a single argument that is an element of some product space.
 However, it may be convenient for notation to consider n-ary functions, as for example multilinear maps (which are not linear maps on the product space, if n ≠ 1).

 The same is true for programming languages, where functions taking several arguments could always be defined as functions taking a single argument of some composite type such as a tuple, or in languages with higher-order functions, by currying.

 Varying arity

-In computer science, a function accepting a variable number of arguments is called variadic.
+In computer science, a function that accepts a variable number of arguments is called variadic.
 In logic and philosophy, predicates or relations accepting a variable number of arguments are called multigrade, anadic, or variably polyadic.

 Terminology

 Latinate names are commonly used for specific arities, primarily based on Latin distributive numbers meaning "in group of n", though some are based on Latin cardinal numbers or ordinal numbers.
 For example, 1-ary is based on cardinal unus, rather than from distributive singulī that would result in singulary.

-n-ary means n operands (or parameters), but is often used as a synonym of "polyadic".
+n-ary means having n operands (or parameters), but is often used as a synonym of "polyadic".

 These words are often used to describe anything related to that number (e.g., undenary chess is a chess variant with an 11×11 board, or the Millenary Petition of 1603).

 The arity of a relation (or predicate) is the dimension of the domain in the corresponding Cartesian product.
 (A function of arity n thus has arity n+1 considered as a relation.)

-In computer programming, there is often a syntactical distinction between operators and functions; syntactical operators usually have arity 0, 1, or 2 (the ternary operator ?: is also common).
+In computer programming, there is often a syntactical distinction between operators and functions; syntactical operators usually have arity 1, 2, or 3 (the ternary operator ?: is also common).
 Functions vary widely in the number of arguments, though large numbers can become unwieldy.
 Some programming languages also offer support for variadic functions, i.e., functions syntactically accepting a variable number of arguments.